Cuppixx/PandaTime_Take-A-Break/README.md

 ## Overview

+_PandaTime is the big brother of KoalaTime.
+While KoalaTime aims to be slim, PandaTime provides a more settings heavy experience._

 Structure your work time and take a well-deserved break once in a while.

 Work time is over!
 You get a cute image and a fun message to go along with it!
 It's up to you to decide when to launch your next work session!
 Increase or decrease your work time as you see fit!